JKapella/SystemBuilderApp/README.md

 https://en.wikipedia.org/wiki/Stellar_classification
 https://en.wikipedia.org/wiki/Formation_and_evolution_of_the_Solar_System
-EXOPLANET ARCHIVE - As cool as it sounds... https://exoplanetarchive.ipac.caltech.edu/ Good links to papers on planetary distribtion in this article https://en.wikipedia.org/wiki/Planetary_system
+EXOPLANET ARCHIVE - As cool as it sounds... https://exoplanetarchive.ipac.caltech.edu/ Good links to papers on planetary distribution in this article https://en.wikipedia.org/wiki/Planetary_system